wendynassrwong/wendynassrwong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate at the University of Chicago's Harris School of Public Policy and on the job market this 2020-21 academic year.

-I am interested in the role of institutions in addressing poverty and inequality.
+I am interested in the role of formal and informal institutions in addressing poverty and inequality.
 My current research focuses on how incentives in government can be designed to improve welfare.

 Contact me at <a href="mailto:wendywong@uchicago.edu" style="text-decoration: none">wendywong@uchicago.edu</a>.